 We celebrate attendance each term in a variety of ways:

-- Letters and postcards are sent home regularly for 100% attendance and improved punctuality and attendance.
+- Letters and postcards are sent home for 100% attendance and improved punctuality and attendance.

 - Certificates for 100% attendance are given out in assemblies.

 Every term you will receive information about your child’s attendance through letters home or at parent meetings.
-You will also receive a termly attendance update in the school newsletter, which includes class attendance data, updates of attendance celebrations and top tips for ensuring your child achieves their attendance target.
+You will also receive a regular attendance updates in the school newsletter, which include top tips for ensuring your child achieves their attendance target.

-We work closely with the Locality and Community Support Service (LCSS) to support parents in improving their child’s attendance.
+We work closely with the Locality and Community Support Service (LCSS) and the Attendance and Engagement Team to support parents in improving their child’s attendance.
 If your child’s attendance becomes a concern or if they are considered a persistent absentee (attendance less than 90%), you will be required to attend a formal meeting to establish a parent contract.
 A member of the LCSS may be present at the meeting.

 Holidays are not permitted in term time.
 Parents are requested not to book holidays during term time.
 You should only request time off in term time when there are extremely exceptional circumstances.
 We expect parents to take holidays during normal school holidays.
 The school term dates are available on the website.
 If your child needs to take time off during term time, you need to collect an Absence Form from the school office, this needs to be returned to the school office for the attention of the Head teacher.
 Requests for absence for holidays during term time will only be considered if there are exceptional circumstances.
 Parents will be expected to explain these circumstances on the absence request form and support any application with documentation such as letters from employers or doctors’ notes.

-If the school refuses a request, but the child is still taken on holiday, the absence will be recorded as unauthorised and parents will receive a letter confirming this and may receive a warning that the parents may be liable for a Penalty Notice.
+If the school refuses a request, but the child is still taken on holiday, the absence will be recorded as unauthorised and parents will receive a letter confirming this.
+Parents will then receive a warning that they may be liable for a Penalty Notice.